Bridge Mortgage: Buy a New Home Without Having Sold the Old One

-Great news!
 You’ve found the home of your dreams.
 The only problem is you haven’t closed the sale on your existing property.
 And, you need the equity in your home to buy the new place.
-Unfortunately, you can’t get the money until you sell your current home and close the deal, right?
+You can’t get the money until you sell your current home and close the deal, right?
+That’s not true!
+Fortunately, lenders are aware that dates don’t always line up perfectly in the world of real estate.
+There’s a solution: Bridge mortgages are available to cover the mismatches between selling and buying.

 There are several reasons why you might need bridge financing.
 First, you might have to take a closing date on a new property before the sale of your home is complete to accommodate the vendor.
 You might want to have some time to get into your new home to clean it, make repairs or do renovations before you move in.
 Finally, the buyers of your home may have given you the best offer, but they can’t close the sale until after you take possession of the new property.